jogi-k/Teensy-RGB-LED/README.md

 We recently built 10 of these Teensy-RGB-LEDs (Photos will follow...) and we intend to use the Teensy-RGB-LED for the following purposes
 - Show the status of a Test-PC in our Test-Farm
 - Use the LED as a Pomodoro-Status for everyone in the team, for the Pomodor-Technique see here:  https://en.wikipedia.org/wiki/Pomodoro_Technique (or even as a simple "Do-Not-Disturb-Now"-Indicator)
 - Use it as Wait/Ready - Indicator in Trainings : We currently are holding trainings on computers.
 With some networking scripts the trainer can set ALL Teensy-RGB-LEDs at all trainees-PCs e.g. to Red.
 The Trainee can then - when he is finished with his task at his PC - set the LED to Green.
 The trainer then has an easy control about the status of all trainees.
+The necessary software for this setup is done by Eric Keller, see here : https://github.com/erickeller/project-led.git
+-